stakkr-org/stakkr/README.md

 environment, to change your parameters, choose your images, learn the `docker-compose` command line tool, etc ...
 In brief, it's not very flexible and hard to learn.

-Marina will help you, via a very simple configuration file and a predefined list of services (that can be extended by plugins) to build a complete environment.
+Stakkr will help you, via a very simple configuration file and a predefined list of services (that can be extended by plugins) to build a complete environment.
 Plus, to control it in command line.
 It makes use of docker easy.